ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

    deals pages.
-5. The UI of the page to cancel order items is hideous, and only allows the user to cancel the entire quantity instead of allowing the uer to specify a quantity.
+5. The UI of the page to cancel order items is hideous, and only allows the user to cancel the entire quantity instead of allowing the user to specify the quantity that they want to cancel.
 6. The general UI and UX are very dated and not user-friendly at all.
-7. The user has to fight with the packaging tape to remove it.
+7. The user has to fight with the packaging tape to remove it from the boxes.